wimjongman/uselessmachine/README.md

 * Glue, preferably a [Hot Glue Gun](https://google.com/search?q=hot+glue+gun)
 * Solder and soldering iron

-## Order the needed parts
-You can order the needed parts from our webshop.

 ## Glueing.
 Warning.
 Make sure everyting is aligned and measured before starting to glue.